social-protocols/social-protocols.github.io/content/research-notes/2024-03-05-support-formula-derivation.md

 Some of these variables we can measure.
 Specifically, a1 and a2 (probability of upvoting A before/after considering B), and b1 and b2 (probability of upvoting B before/after considering C).

 Now, the relationships between all these variables is linear.
-Specifically, any increase in Z causes a proportional change in both B and Y. I discuss this linear relationship in my [previous note](2024-03-01-support-formula) and my post on [Bayesian Argumentation](https://jonathanwarden.com/bayesian-argumentation/).
+Specifically, any increase in one variable causes a proportional change to all downstream variables.
+I discuss this linear relationship in my [previous note](2024-03-01-support-formula.md) and my post on [Bayesian Argumentation](https://jonathanwarden.com/bayesian-argumentation/).

 So when Y moves from y0 to y1, increasing by $`y1-y0`$, A will increase by the same amount times some constant $q$.
 So $`(a1-a0) = q*(y1-y0)`$.
 Likewise, when Z increases by $`z2 - z1`$, B will increase by $`(b1-b0)=r*(z2-z1)$`, and Y will increase by $`(y2-y1) =λr*(z2-z1)`$.